Monday, December 23, 2024

 It is important that work to restore the damage begins as soon as possible.
 According to the optimistic scenario, 50% of what was destroyed in the energy sector on March 22-29 can be restored before the start of the next heating season, Yuri Korolchuk believes.
 However, unfortunately, no one can guarantee that the next attacks will not damage other objects - other power plants.
 That is why, as President Vladimir Zelensky said today, the need for air defense has come to the fore.
 “Due to the intensity of Russian shelling, it is necessary to quickly replenish supplies.
 Instructed to strengthen work with partners.
 We count on their quick response,” Zelensky said.

 Alexander Kharchenko sees a way out of the electricity shortage created by Russian attacks in quickly providing populated areas with gas piston generating units.
 “I don’t know where to get the money, I don’t know who is capable of organizing this, but we need to attract as much gas generation as we can attract.
 And we need special attention to the regions of Odessa and Kharkov, and we need to develop some kind of technical solution on how to heal them.
 I have the impression that the most effective option is to string 3-5 MW of gas piston engines there and thus help them cover both heat and electricity supplies,” says Alexander Kharchenko.
 And he adds: a significant help for the energy system will be the return to operation of the second power unit of the Khmelnitsky NPP, which was out for repairs.
-“Although this is not maneuverable, it is 1 GW of capacity that we need,” the expert noted.
+“Although this is not maneuverable, it is the 1 GW of capacity we need,” the expert noted.

 spot_img